lpod/lpod-docs/level1-text-marks-and-indices.rst

 ``start`` or ``end``, and the application must issue two explicit calls with the same bookmark name but with the two different values of ``role``.
 Example::

-  paragraph1.set_bookmark("MyRange", position=12, role="start")
+  paragraph1.set_bookmark("MyRange", offset=12, role="start")
-  paragraph2.set_bookmark("MyRange", position=3, role="end")
+  paragraph2.set_bookmark("MyRange", offset=3, role="end")

-The sequence above creates a range bookmark starting at a given position in a paragraph and ending at another position in another paragraph.
+The sequence above creates a range bookmark starting at a given offset in a paragraph and ending at another offset in another paragraph.

-Knowing that the default position is 0, and the last position in a string is ``end``, the following example creates a range bookmark that just covers the full content of a single paragraph::
+Knowing that the default offset is 0, and the last offset in a string is ``end``, the following example creates a range bookmark that just covers the full content of a single paragraph::

   paragraph.set_bookmark("AnotherBookmark", role="start")
-  paragraph.set_bookmark("AnotherBookmark", role="end", position="end")
+  paragraph.set_bookmark("AnotherBookmark", role="end", offset="end")

 The balance of ``start`` and ``end`` marks for a given range bookmark is not automatically checked.